 Easy hiking and biking can be found on the western side of the county at the Cumberland Valley Rail Trail.
-This 11-mile trail follows the abandoned railroad tracks from Shippensburg to Newville.
+This 13-mile trail follows the abandoned railroad tracks from Shippensburg to Newville.
 The majority of the trail is a two-tread trail with grassy, hard-packed earth perfect for equestrians and packed stone dust for hikers and bikers.
 The trail also features interpretive signage detailing the agricultural and historical significance of the trail and surrounding lands.
 A one-mile section of the trail is also open in Carlisle at Allen Road.
 Take a break from your hike to check out the recently-opened Cumberland Valley Railroad Museum at the Shippensburg Station trailhead.

-Discover tranquility along the LeTort Spring Run and Nature Trail, located just a short walk from historic downtown Carlisle.
+Discover tranquility and a peaceful respite along the LeTort Spring Run and Nature Trail, located just a short walk from historic downtown Carlisle.
 This 2-mile hike on a 6-foot wide crushed stone path follows one of the finest limestone trout streams in the country, LeTort Spring Run.
 The variety of habitats along the trail make it an ideal location for bird watching.

-Sunset Rocks Trail’s rewarding 8.3 miles includes short climbs but leads to beautiful views and ruins of a top-secret World War II POW camp.
+Sunset Rocks Trail’s rewarding 8.3 miles includes short climbs that lead to beautiful views and the ruins of a top-secret World War II POW camp.
 This trail takes you through the Michaux State Forest for opportunities to see an assortment of plant, tree and wildlife species.
 Download the Camp Michaux Walking Tour for more information.
 NOTE: There is a short section of two-handed climbing over boulders.

 The short (.75 miles), but steep, hike up to Pole Steeple results in an excellent viewpoint for the central ridge of South Mountain.
 From the top, you can see the Sunset Rocks on Little Rocky Ridge and, nearly 500 feet below, Laurel Lake with its beaches and dams.